On this page

 It is also a good idea to ask someone - your accountant, for instance - to help you.

-- You can apply for a payment extension for income tax, corporate tax, payroll tax, and turnover tax (VAT).
+- You can apply for a payment extension of 3 months for all your income tax, corporate tax, payroll tax, and turnover tax (VAT) assessements at once, by filling out a special online form (in Dutch).
+You need a DigiD for this, but if you don't have one, you can ask an employee or a financial advisor to login for you, using their DigiD.
+You will need to fill out your RSIN number or your citizen service number (BSN), so keep these ready.
 The Dutch Tax Administration will put on hold any measures in place to collect payment immediately upon reception of your request.

 - You will not have to pay any fines for late payment.